Wanda Hendrix: Career and marriages

-She made her first film, Confidential Agent, in 1945 at the age of 16, and for the first few years of her career was consistently cast in B movies.
+Hendrix made her first film, Confidential Agent, in 1945 at the age of 16, and for the first few years of her career was consistently cast in B movies.
 By the late 1940s, she was being included in more prestigious films, such as Ride the Pink Horse (1947) and Miss Tatlock's Millions (1948).
 She starred with Tyrone Power in Prince of Foxes (1949).

+From 1946, she dated Audie Murphy and her agent got him an early small film role.
+They married in 1949, but divorced in 1951.

-Hendrix resumed her career but found it difficult to obtain good roles.
-On June 26, 1954, she married wealthy sportsman James Langford Stack, Jr., the brother of actor Robert Stack, and essentially retired from films, though she worked in live television dramatic anthology shows such as Pulitzer Prize Playhouse, Robert Montgomery Presents, The Plymouth Playhouse, The Ford Television Theatre, The Revlon Mirror Theater, and Schlitz Playhouse, and occasionally appeared in later series such as Bat Masterson, My Three Sons, Wagon Train and Bewitched.
-She and Stack divorced on November 3, 1958.
+On June 26, 1954, Hendrix married wealthy sportsman James Langford Stack, Jr., the brother of actor Robert Stack, and essentially retired from films, though she worked in live television dramatic anthology shows such as Pulitzer Prize Playhouse, Robert Montgomery Presents, The Plymouth Playhouse, The Ford Television Theatre, The Revlon Mirror Theater, and Schlitz Playhouse, and occasionally appeared in later series such as Bat Masterson, My Three Sons, Wagon Train, and Bewitched.
+Stack and she divorced on November 3, 1958.

 She married Italian financier and oil company executive Steven LaMonte on June 7, 1969; they divorced on November 17, 1980.